chungyc/site-blog/site/posts/2008/10/more-republican-gaffes.markdown

 As I said, I don't really think these gaffes are meaningful politically, and I don't consider them examples of disdain for average people or hypocrisy, but they're pretty amusing.
-It makes me wonder if my satire about the <a href="/2008/10/vote-mccain-for-president/">Republican Party trying to be funny</a>
-contains a kernel of truth ...
+It makes me wonder if my satire about the [Republican Party trying to be funny](/2008/10/vote-mccain-for-president/) contains a kernel of truth ...